All Episodes

 Japan is a treaty ally of the United States, which brings us into a conflict.

-Um so this is not just China versus Taiwan.
+So this is not just China versus Taiwan.

-This becomes region wide.
+This becomes region-wide.

-And that's because right now China doesn't respect the U.S. for all uh, you know, looking at the way they they can't respect anybody.
+And that's because right now, China doesn't respect the U.S. world.

 Look at the comments of Macron over the weekend.

-You know, he wants to avoid getting involved in any potential conflict between China and the U.S. over Taiwan.
+He wants to avoid getting involved in any potential conflict between China and the U.S. over Taiwan.

-And um Biden, when he was campaigning for president, said that he would reinvigorate America's alliances specifically with Europe.
+Yes, and Biden, when he was campaigning for president, said that he would reinvigorate America's alliances specifically with Europe.

-And um no European leader dared to make a comment like that during the four years of the Trump administration, but they're making them now because they think that the American leader is feeble.
+And no European leader dared to make a comment like that during the four years of the Trump administration.

-And we're gonna see more of this.
+And we're going to see more of this.

-This is um horrible foreign policy.
+This is horrible foreign policy.

-They went with China and they went with Russia, and they even put aside their differences, which are deep and profound with Iran.
+They went with China and they went with Russia and they even put aside their differences, which are deep and profound with Iran.

 And now they're doing the same thing with Syria.